ddnexus/pagy/docs/toolbox/methods.md

   - Methods
 ---

-The `@pagy` instance provides all the helpers, navigation, and component methods you need.
+The `@pagy` instance methods provides all the helpers, navigation, and component you need.

 The instance class is determined by the paginator used, but you can safely ignore it.
 Simply utilize its methods.

+==- Common Nav Styles

+- default
+- `:bootstrap`
+  - Set `classes: 'pagination any_class'` style option to override the default `'pagination'` class.
+- `:bulma`
+  - Set `classes: 'pagination any_class'` style option to override the default `'pagination is-centered'` classes.

   ==- Common Nav Options

 - `id: 'my-nav'`:
   - Set the `id` HTML attribute of the `nav` tag.